Kotori316/SLP/README.md

       // Add if you need this library.
 I use a modified version of Cats to avoid some module errors. compileOnly(group: 'org.typelevel', name: 'cats-core_3', version: '2.9.2-kotori')

       // The language loader.
-You can put the jar to the mods dir instead of declaring in `build.gradle`.
+You can put the jar to the mods dir instead of declaring in `build.gradle.kts`.
       // This file is needed as the scala library will not be loaded in dev environment due to change of classpath by Forge. runtimeOnly(group: "com.kotori316", name: "ScalableCatsForce".toLowerCase(), version: "3.3.0-build-2", classifier: "with-library") {
           transitive(false)